Example Of Negative And Positive Feedback

 • Listen Actively: Pay attention to what the person is saying, both verbally and nonverbally.
 Avoid interrupting or formulating a response while they are speaking.
 Focus on understanding their perspective and the intent behind their comments.

 • Ask Clarifying Questions: If you're unsure about something, don't hesitate to ask clarifying questions.
 This ensures that you understand the feedback accurately and avoids any misunderstandings.
-For example, you could ask "Can you give me an example of what you mean by that?"
+Here's one way to look at it: you could ask "Can you give me an example of what you mean by that?"

 • Avoid Defensiveness: It's natural to feel defensive when receiving negative feedback, but try to resist the urge to argue or make excuses.
 Instead, focus on listening and understanding the feedback.
 Remember that the person is trying to help you improve.